cjsanc1/PennyPincher/README.md

 PennyPincher is a personal finance management app designed to help users track their expenses, manage their accounts, and gain insight into their spending habits.
 It provides a user-friendly interface to create and manage accounts, record transactions, and categorize expenses using tags.

+Here is the link to the sight: https://pennypincher.herokuapp.com/

 ## Screenshots

 ![PennyPincher App Screenshot](screenshots/pennypincher_screenshot.png)